holyender/autobots/README.md

 ### For Selenium Server

 The Selenium server automates browsers.
 The server is needed to run Webdriver/Chromedriver.
-For more info go to www.selemiumhq.org
+For more info go to [Selenium HQ](www.selemiumhq.org)
 Selenium server artifact is written in Java and requires Java 8 JDK or JRE

 To Install Java 8 Enter the following commands